claragiurgiu/Anime-Recommendations/README.md

 ## Data Understanding

 I used data scraped from MyAnimeList.net, which includes several features of the anime show, as well as user ratings.
 The data is available for download from [Kaggle.com](https://www.kaggle.com/datasets/CooperUnion/anime-recommendations-database/versions/1?resource=download).
 The main dataset is a CSV file containing a list of 19, 311 shows with features such as title, synopsys, genre, and number of episodes.
 The second dataset has 7,813,737 rows of users rating different anime shows.
+The cleaned version of the dataset is compressed in a zip folder.
+All datasets can be found in the Data folder [here](https://github.com/claragiurgiu/Anime-Recommendations/tree/main/Data).

 ## Data Preparation